 Often times reliability models are straightforward and routine, and a standard model is sufficient to show compliance with reliability requirements.
 However, there are times when a standard model will not provide the needed answers; so how do we successfully address reliability of systems with complex architecture and associated definition of system failure?
 Over the years, ALE has encountered many unique challenges where routine reliability models and approaches are inadequate and do not provide truly meaningful insights.
-The following provides a generalized discussion of a more recent example where ALE reliability engineers developed an in-house, tailored analysis tool to assist a customer in demonstrating reliability compliance given their “unique” system design and performance requirements.
+The following provides a generalized discussion of a more recent real world example where ALE reliability engineers developed an in-house, tailored analysis tool to assist a customer in demonstrating reliability compliance given their “unique” system design and performance requirements.

 The methodology used in this reliability analysis is based on Monte Carlo simulation theory.
 Monte Carlo simulation is a standard methodology used in many mathematical, engineering, and financial areas such as optimization, numerical integration, and selecting from probability distributions.
 Many good resources are available via a quick internet search to provide more information about Monte Carlo simulation.

 In this particular example, the results of a standard Monte Carlo simulation would not accurately model actual application of the system under development.
 The customer’s system is designed to allow non-linear degradation in performance over time while the overall system continues to operate, successfully satisfying key performance parameters.
-The system (A), illustrated below, consists of 2 sub-systems (A1 and A2), each independent of the other and each contain a set of controllers (A1-1 – A1-19, A2-1 – A2-19).
+The system (A), illustrated in Figure 1, consists of 2 sub-systems (A1 and A2), each independent of the other and each contain a set of controllers (A1-1 – A1-19, A2-1 – A2-19).
 Each of the 38 independent controllers control a set of 30 components (A1-1-1 – A1-1-30, A1-2-1 – A1-2-30, etc.), resulting in a total of 1,140 individual components in the system.
 Failure of a higher-level subsystem results in a loss of functionality of the lower level elements which they control, but the remainder of the system remains functional.

 An approach was needed that would simulate the occurrence of failures of low-level hardware (i.e. sub-systems, controllers, and/or components) over time and calculate the resulting level of system performance degradation.
 As shown by the system diagram, a failure of one sub-system will result in 570 components being non-operational (19 controllers * 30 components = 570 components).
 Similarly, a failure in one controller will result in 30 components being non-operational.
 As long as the number of functional components remain above the minimum required, the system will satisfy the performance requirements and the simulation will continue.
 When the model indicates the system has accumulated more than the pre-established maximum number of failures in any combination of sub-system(s), controller(s), and components, the simulation categorizes the system as failed.